top of page

 Nowhere is this need for unconditional love and acceptance more apparent than during our children’s early adolescence when an astonishing metamorphosis takes place.
 Seemingly overnight, those reasonably cooperative, affectionate, admiring creatures from elementary school transform into a rather unappreciative, moody, and hypercritical bunch who find us known as adults hopelessly lacking.
 Everything about us is now suspicious.

 Suffice it say, “We just don’t understand.”
-And, we have partners in this new development – their parents.
+And, we as school counselors have partners in this new development – their parents.
 This sudden fall from grace and strident declaration of independence can be devastating for them.
 It feels like rejection.
 In the words of these adolescents, it’s not fair!
 After all those Moms and Dads have done for these youngsters, how dare they turn on them?!
 Not only are they hurt, but they’re scared.
 At a time when the dangers and the stakes loom greater than ever, parents worry that they are losing control and influence over their children.
 This is where we can work together for their good.

 First, we can remind the parents not to put their job as parents after being friends with our children.
 Friends are equals.
 Childhood friends drop each other and move on to other friendships, experiencing all the different personalities that life has to offer.
 Friends don’t guide, nurture, and protect each other; they don’t set boundaries and limits for each other.
 (Minton, 2008) Being a parent is not an adversarial relationship, but one in which clear lines are drawn about who is in charge.
 If parents don’t create a solid, secure base from which their child can explore the world, they are probably being a friend rather than a parent.
-(Minton, 2008) Parents have to be parents first, and the friendship will follow in due time.
+(Minton, 2008) Children have many friends; they have two parents - and that's only if they're lucky.
+(Sadly, many have one or are being raised by grandparents or others.)

+Parents have to be parents first, and the friendship will follow in due time.
 When parents try to be friends with their children it sends a confusing message.
 It undermines a child’s feelings of security for parents to be inconsistent in their role.
 (Minton, 2008)

 Finally, we can bridge the gap for adolescents who do not have parents with the wherewithal or capacity to provide the parental involvement for successful academic achievement.
 Some parents carry baggage due to their own lack of success in school.
 They usually are not aware that they are carrying this baggage, but it impedes their ability to provide proper boundaries and/or appropriate emotional support.
 It is not that they do not care; it’s that they do not know.
 So, it’s up to us as counselors to empower parents by collaborating with them and walking alongside them to both teach them and support their child.